 The Stanford Sleepiness Scale (SSS) (Hoddes, Dement, & Zarcone, 1972) was used to assess alertness.
-The participant assesses his sleepiness by choosing one of eight descriptive states, ranging from "feeling active, vital, alert, or wide awake" to "asleep."
+The participant assesses his sleepiness by choosing one from eight states, ranging from "feeling active, vital, alert, or wide awake" to "asleep."

-Participants performed the Switching Task from the Automated Neuropsychological Assessment Metrics (ANAM), a computer-based battery for assessing human performance and neuropsychological function (Reeves, Kane, & Winter, 1995; Reeves, Winter, Bleiberg, & Kane, 2007).
-The Switching Task is a combination of the Manikin and Mathematical Processing Tasks displayed simultaneously on the screen (Figure 1).
+Participants performed the Switching task from the Automated Neuropsychological Assessment Metrics (ANAM), a computer-based battery for assessing human performance and neuropsychological function (Reeves, Kane, & Winter, 1995; Reeves, Winter, Bleiberg, & Kane, 2007).
+The Switching task is a combination of the Manikin and Mathematical Processing tasks displayed simultaneously on the screen (Figure 1).
 The participant is required to respond to the task indicated by a red arrow on the screen.
-When the arrow changes direction, the participants must switch to respond to the designated task.
-The Manikin Task, a visualspatial test, requires the participant to identify the hand in which a manikin is holding an object.
-The Manikin Task assesses an individual's ability to discern three-dimensional spatial rotation, left-right orientation, problem solving and attention.
-The mathematical task requires the test participant to solve a basic three step mathematical equation (e.g., 5 + 3 - 6=) and determine if the result is greater or less than five.
+When arrow changes direction, the participants must switch to respond to the designated task.
+The Manikin task, a visual-spatial test, requires the participant to identify the hand in which a manikin is holding an object.
+The Manikin test assesses an individual's ability to discern three-dimensional spatial rotation, left-right orientation, problem solving and attention.
+The mathematical task requires the test participant to solve a basic three step mathematical equation (e.g., 5 + 3 - 6 =) and determine if the result is greater or less than five.
 The mathematical test assesses an individual's basic computational skills, concentration and working memory.
-Overall, the Switching Task assesses the participant's executive function and directed attention.
+Overall, the Switching task assesses the participant's executive function and directed attention.